-When there is only minor recession, some healthy firm gum tissue or “gingiva” often remains and protects the tooth, so that no treatment other than modifying home care practices is necessary.
-However, when recession occurs in an area with no firm gum tissue, the first line of defense against bacterial penetration is lost.
+When there is only minor gum recession, some healthy firm gum tissue or “gingiva” often remains and protects the tooth, and only modifying home care practices is necessary.
+However, when gum recession occurs in an area with no firm gum tissue or is very severe, the first line of defense against bacterial penetration is lost.
 The lack of firm gum tissue will also allow for more rapid recession along the root surface.

 In addition, gum recession often results in root sensitivity to hot and cold foods as well as an unsightly appearance of the gum and tooth.
 When significant, gum recession can predispose to worsening recession and expose the root surface, which is softer than enamel, leading to root caries and root gouging.

 Although the procedure frequently involves the use of gum tissue taken from the palatal area, we use specialized collagen material and a “comfort appliance” to help your palate heal faster with almost no post-operative discomfort.
 In some cases tissue from the palate is not necessary or we are able to utilize collagen graft materials to achieve the desired result.